Muganagoudrasoumya/mycollegedemo/README.md

 # mycollegedemo
-this is my first repo
+this is my first repo author-soumya